msgill2017/strategy_backtester/README.rst

 Strategy_Back-tester Module Repository
 ======================================

-This simple project is used to back-test option strategy manually.
+This simple project is used to backtest option strategy manually.

 `Learn more https://github.com/msgill2017/strategy_backtester `_.